n-prat/sc-keymap-rs/README.md

   ~~- the pdf(odg, or other image format) MUST ONLY contain forms; each form NAME(NOT "label") MUST be a button/axis eg `button1`~~
 - ALTERNATIVE/WIP Prepare a `svg`
   - the joystick image should be in a separate layer, alone; no buttons, labels, text fields, connectors, etc
-  - on another layer: draw text field directly on top of the corresponding physical buttons
+  - TODO on another layer: draw text field directly on top of the corresponding physical buttons
+    - the text field `id` MUST be eg `button123`
+    - the text field `label` does not really matter, but it it easier if it is the same as `id`
+  - NOTE: for now the layers and visibility of the buttons/texts do not matter
 - an exported `xml` eg `layout_vkb_custom_v1_exported.xml` from Star Citizen containing the keybinds
 - example: if the keybind in `xml` is `js1_button5`, the `pdf` MUST have a label `button5`(or `js1_button5`)